 Taking both approaches’ pros and cons into account, you need to think which way of settling the project will fit your needs.

 The best way to get the same level of understanding with a subcontractor is to prepare the functional specification before the pricing, either on your own, on through a workshop together.
 This way, you eliminate the potential risk of underestimating the resources if working in the fixed price model.

-Let’s think what a specification is and what information it should include.
-It is a document which helps you determine: what is the scope of the project, how the end product should look and function, and what technologies will be used.
+Let’s think what requirements specification is and what information it should include.
+The functional requirements specification is a document which helps you determine: what is the scope of the project, how the end product should look and function, and what technologies will be used.
 In simplest terms, it explains how the app is supposed to work and what actions the user will be able to do with it.

 Going through each element of the specification, you can see exemplary sections:

 The specification is a document shared between the client and the software house.
 It is the effect of the work from the company executing the order and the client.
 The more precisely it is defined, the more flexible the cooperation will be.

 The success of the project is to a large extent dependent on how engaged the client is and how much concrete information they are able to deliver (not necessarily all by themselves) – says Krzysztof Dryjański, Project Manager at Appchance.